3+4 Accelerated Program in Pharmacy

 - Preference given to Pennsylvania, eastern Ohio, and southwestern New York residents from rural areas, but highly qualified applicants from other geographic locations will also be considered.

-To apply for Phase I of the 3 + 4 Accelerated Program in Pharmacy contact:
+To apply for Phase I of the 3 + 4 Accelerated Program in Pharmacy, complete the Application Form.

-If you meet the minimum requirements of the program and show a strong interest in pharmacy, as evidenced by your letter, an interview will be arranged at Penn State Behrend.
-Admission to Phase I is granted on a competitive basis, with the applicant's record and interview included in the decision.
+Dr. Tia Young, Pharmacy Pre-health Adviser, or Dr. Michael W. Justik, Health Professions Coordinator at email@example.com or call 814-898-6105.Since admission to Phase I is granted on a competitive basis and there are a limited number of openings, it is recommended that you apply as early as possible.
 Admission to Phase I grants the successful applicant conditional acceptance into Phase II.
 Acceptance into Phase II is based on the conditions outlined herein and is administered by the University at Buffalo.

 Phase II - University at Buffalo